Les Houches lecture notes on moduli spaces of Riemann surfaces: Moduli spaces of Riemann surfaces

 which indeed gives $\braket{\tau_1}_1 = \frac{1}{24}$, following \labelcref{eq:vol:tau}.

 On the one hand, Kontsevich's theorem gives a sum of graphs, where each graph is weighted by its symmetry factor and by a product of edge weights.
-This is typically the kinds of graphs obtained from Wick's theorem, and therefore it can be obtained with a perturbation of a Gaussian Hermitian matrix integral.
+This is the typical kind of graph obtained from Wick's theorem, and therefore it can be obtained with a perturbation of a Gaussian Hermitian matrix integral.
 Specifically, trivalent ribbon graphs are generated by a cubic formal matrix integral, the so-called \emph{Airy matrix integral}:

 Here $Z_0(\Lambda) = (\pi/N)^{N^2/2} \prod_{i,j} (\lambda_i + \lambda_j)^{-1/2}$ is a normalisation constant.
 By Wick's theorem, one can write the large $N$ expansion of $\log{ Z(\Lambda) }$ as a sum over trivalent ribbon graphs: